 - Just like in a real work situation, you will present your findings to colleagues and have to defend the recommendations you make based on what you’ve extracted from your analysis.

 Ubiqum’s Data Analytics & Machine Learning program is not easy.
-You will spend five months working Monday to Friday, 9–5, building your portfolio through specific projects in order to land a career in one of the most in-demand fields right now: data analytics.
+You will spend five months working from Monday to Friday, on a 9–5 schedule, building your portfolio through specific projects in order to land a career in one of the most in-demand fields right now: data analytics.

 On the program, you will learn how to apply methods of data analytics to predict buying trends for an online retailer, learn about data mining using R and Python, and develop advanced visualisation techniques to make your data sets both intuitive and beautiful.